thetherington/Mediator-Transfer-Monitor/README.md

 ```

       Note: If the Mediator Information center does not require a user credentials, remove the "login" parameter from the params dictionary.

-      Note: You can use the value "_auto_" in the hostname to have the script figure out the correct hostname of the node running the transfer service.
-Update the "insite" parameter with the ip address of the insite system for auto hostname lookup mode to work.
-For this to work, the mediator metrics collection has to be fully working

 8. Save changes, then restart the poller program.